Randomised enumeration of small witnesses using a decision oracle: Application to counting

-To obtain the required procedure, we modify the enumeration algorithm used to prove Theorem \ref{thm:enumeration-random} so that it counts the total number of witnesses found rather than listing them; we will run this randomised enumeration procedure with error probability $\epsilon^2/25$.
-We can compute explicitly the expected running time of this adapted algorithm for a given self-contained $k$-witness problem $\Pi$ in terms of $n$, $k$, $N$ and $\epsilon$; we write $T(\Pi, n, k, \epsilon, N)$ for this expectation.
+To obtain the required procedure, we modify the enumeration algorithm used to prove Theorem \ref{thm:enumeration-random} so that it counts the total number of witnesses found rather than listing them; we will run this randomised enumeration procedure with error probability $\epsilon^2/4$.
+We can compute explicitly the expected running time of this adapted algorithm for a given $k$-witness problem $\Pi$ in terms of $n$, $k$, $N$ and $\epsilon$; we write $T(\Pi, n, k, \epsilon, N)$ for this expectation.
 We will allow the adapted algorithm to run for time $\displaystyle 4 T(\Pi,n,k,\epsilon,M)$, outputting ``FAIL'' if we have not terminated within this time.

 There are two ways in which the procedure could fail to meet conditions (a) and (b).
 First of all, the adapted enumeration algorithm might not terminate within the required time.
-Secondly, it might terminate but with an answer $N'$ where $N' < (1-\epsilon) N$.
+Secondly, it might terminate but with an answer $N'$ where $N' < (1-\epsilon) N$ (recall that enumeration algorithm never repeats a witness, and that we can verify each witness deterministically, ensuring that only ever output a subset of the witnesses actually present in the instance).
 In the remainder of the proof, we will argue that the probability of each of these two outcomes is strictly less than $\frac{1}{4}$, so the probability of avoiding both is greater than $\frac{1}{2}$, as required.

 First, we bound the probability that the algorithm does not terminate within the required time.
 By Markov's inequality, the probability that a random variable takes a value greater than four times its expectation is less than $\frac{1}{4}$, so we see immediately that if the total number of witnesses is at most $M$ then the probability that the algorithm fails to terminate within the permitted time is less than $\frac{1}{4}$.